-- □ The budget office creates an expense account for each capital asset. - Ensure that correct and complete parameters are in place with regard to depreciation method, useful life, available funding sources, etc. on the SAMRAS DB4 system. - □ Monitor Sec 71 reporting in order to identify the completed additions to be captured. - Do the necessary checks on completed capital expenses to ensure that it is indeed of a capital nature. - Physical verification of completed projects and the sign-off of Asset Capitalisation forms by responsible persons in the relevant departments. - Determine the funding source. - Ensure the proposed addition is identified correctly in terms of category and asset type.
-The following categories/types of assets have their own operating procedure - Investment Property - Finance leases - □ Manually handle capitalisation on the SAMRAS system. - □ Manually do the commissioning of new assets on the system. - □ Unbundle / componentise all infrastructure assets captured in the fixed asset register (see Unbundling procedure).

-With regard to moveable assets

-- □ Assets must be physically marked with a unique barcoded number. - Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD). - Moveable assets list to be generated on Excel and supplied to a responsible occupant showing the newly acquired assets as well as all other moveable assets under control of the responsible official. - Attach statement of responsibility (SOR) to newly updated moveable asset list and keep a signed copy as evidence.
+The budget office creates an expense account for each capital asset.
+Ensure that correct and complete parameters are in place with regard to depreciation method, useful life, available funding sources, etc. on the SAMRAS DB4 system.
+Monitor Sec 71 reporting in order to identify the completed additions to be captured.
+Do the necessary checks on completed capital expenses to ensure that it is indeed of a capital nature.
+Physical verification of completed projects and the sign-off of Asset Capitalisation forms by responsible persons in the relevant departments.
+Determine the funding source.
+Ensure the proposed addition is identified correctly in terms of category and asset type.
+The following categories/types of assets have their own operating Investment Property Finance leases Tillatioc icases Manually handle capitalisation on the SAMRAS system.
+Manually do the commissioning of new assets on the system.
+Unbundle / componentise all infrastructure assets captured in the fixed asset register (see Unbundling procedure).
+W ith regard to moveable assets П ш Assets must be physically marked with a unique barcoded number.
+Additions to be captured under an identifiable description and assigned to a Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD).
+Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD).
+Moveable assets list to be generated on Excel and supplied to a responsible Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD).
+Moveable assets list to be generated on Excel and supplied to a responsible occupant showing the newly acquired assets as well as all other moveable Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD).
+Moveable assets list to be generated on Excel and supplied to a responsible Additions to be captured under an identifiable description and assigned to a specific location on the asset tracking system (BAUD).
+Moveable assets list to be generated on Excel and supplied to a responsible occupant showing the newly acquired assets as well as all other moveable assets under control of the responsible official.